Durable and Delicious Blackberry

 Most of the blackberry cultivars are just not hardy enough.
+Part of the problem lies in the fact that all commercial blackberries are grown in warmer climates and the breeding efforts have focused on thornless plants and adaptation to warmer climates.
 Illinois solves this problem.
-By using selected seedlings from other cultivars and seedlings we were able to create a strain of hardy blackberry fully hardy into zone 5 and maybe beyond.
-The fruits tend to stick to the top of the plant as well.
-This selection will spread by underground stolons but not as industrial as the species types.
+By using selected seedlings from other varieties we were able to create a strain of hardy blackberry fully hardy in our zone 5.
+This selection will spread by underground stolons but very slowly if at all.
 Height is short reaching 3-4 ft. at tops.
-Plants will naturally regenerate from the base as well as root cuttings.
+Plants will naturally regenerate from the base as well as root cuttings and will replenish the canes as the naturally die out after production.
 Thorns are prevalent on the canes making picking a bit tricky.
 But yields are great even in part shade of the walnuts we have them under.
 No apparent disease or insects with this selection.
+This selection should not be confused with other wild species blackberries that are difficult to eradicate.
+We continually 'update' our blackberries with other new selections that people have found in the wild with new seedlings that show great promise of growing blackberries in the north.

 |Pollination Requirements||Self fertile|